Tips For Communicating With Legislators

 Letters, e-mails and telephone calls really do make an impact, especially when they come from voters in a legislator’s own district.
 Every legislator has a story of how a seemingly small number of calls or letters – sometimes only one – made the difference on an issue.

 Legislators have sensitivities.
-While it is important for you to advocate strongly for your position, remember to be polite and reasonable at in expressing your opinions.
+While it is important for you to advocate strongly for your position, remember to be polite and reasonable in expressing your opinions.
 It is important to say "thank you" even when a legislator disagrees with you.

 General Lobbying Communication Guidelines

 - State your purpose at the outset.
 Be constructive, not negative.
 Suggest solutions or better alternatives.

 - Use specific facts and examples to illustrate your point.
 You are an expert on what is happening with your child and your local schools.
 Legislators want to know how their votes affect constituents.

 - Don’t assume that legislators are as well-informed as you are about a problem, issue or bill.
 Legislators keep track of many subjects in addition to K-12 education.
 Explain the situation, what you think and why.

 - Letters or calls about a specific piece of legislation should include the bill number.
 If your legislator is an author of the bill, acknowledge it.